Don’t List Another Product Until You Read These Amazon Sellers’ Survey Results!!

 When you add an Amazon Store for your brand, A+ Content, and an Amazon agency, you probably want to buckle your seatbelt.

 How Do You Plan to Grow Your Amazon Business In the Next Year?

 All it takes is an internet search to tell you that tools for selling on Amazon have become a very big thing.
 After all, with data acquisition and utilization such a growing aspect of business these days, it’s no surprise that SaaS (Software as a Service) companies have found their way to the top of Google’s page one.

 What Software Do You Use In Your Amazon Business?

-However, there comes a time where Amazon sellers decide that scaling up might involve taking advantage of external traffic to build their customer base.
-More importantly, off-Amazon traffic gives sellers an opportunity to build email lists at the same time.
+However, there comes a time when Amazon sellers decide that scaling up might involve taking advantage of external traffic to build their customer base.
+More importantly, off-Amazon traffic gives sellers an opportunity to grow their email lists at the same time.

 But, how many Amazon sellers are really taking advantage of this?

 Do You Drive External Traffic to Your Amazon Listings?

-From the responses, it appears that there is an ever-growing list of ways that an Amazon seller can use external traffic to build their ecommerce brand.
+From the responses, it appears that there is an ever-growing list of ways that an Amazon seller can use external traffic to build their brand.

 How Are You Driving External Traffic?

-Over the last year, the bulk of ecommerce conversations could be split three ways, PPC, Amazon business aggregators, and selling on other platforms.
+Over the last year, the bulk of eCommerce conversations could be split three ways: PPC, social commerce such as TikTok, and selling on Walmart.
 From a quick peek at the following chart, I see two main things.
-Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of ecommerce options for sellers.
+Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of exciting new eCommerce options for sellers.